 - View more information about the Master of Nursing Science (MNSc)

 - Teaching staff

 Paper Convenor: Dr Henrietta Trip

 - Teaching Arrangements

-- Lectures and simulation labs taught face-to-face on the Christchurch campus 6-7 hours per week from week 12 to week 16, preparing students for the clinical placement undertaken at the end of the first semester.
+Lectures and simulation labs taught face-to-face on the Christchurch campus 6-7 hours per week over 6 weeks, preparing students for the clinical placement undertaken at the end of the first semester.

 - Lewis's medical-surgical nursing : assessment and management of clinical problems - Brown and Edwards (2014) 4th Ed

 - Graduate Attributes Emphasised

 - Communication, Critical thinking, Cultural understanding, Research, Teamwork.